-A full-scale regional recycled water program would produce up to 150 million gallons daily, enough to serve more than 335,000 homes.
-Purified water from the advanced treatment facility would be delivered through 60 miles of new pipelines to four groundwater basins in Los Angeles and Orange Counties.
-These basins currently supply water to 7.2 million people.
+A full-scale regional recycled water program would produce up to 150 million gallons daily, enough to serve more than 500,000 homes.
+Purified water from the advanced treatment facility would be delivered through 60 miles of new pipelines to the region’s groundwater basins, industrial facilities and two of Metropolitan’s treatment plants.

 Cost: $17 million for construction.